ApplePeel90/Distribute-System-Design/README.md

 # Distribute-System-Design
-Implemented a distributed system that allows different servers to synchronize and communicate in Java.
+Implemented a distributed system in Java that allows different servers to synchronize and communicate.